How to Transfer a Deferred Compensation Plan to an Annuity

 What “Deferred Compensation” You Actually Have

 “Deferred compensation” is a broad label that covers more than one type of plan.
 Some deferred compensation plans are qualified plans with clear rollover pathways.
-Others are nonqualified plans that are essentially an employer’s promise to pay you in the future—often governed by strict election rules—and those plans usually do not roll over directly to an IRA or qualified annuity.
+Others are nonqualified plans that are essentially an employer’s promise to pay you in the future — often governed by strict election rules — and those plans usually do not roll over directly to an IRA or qualified annuity.
 Before you do anything, you want to identify the plan type because the mechanics are completely different.

 Qualified deferred compensation often refers to governmental 457(b) plans (and sometimes other employer plans that are simply being described as “deferred comp”).
-If the plan is qualified, you can often execute a direct transfer—similar in concept to a rollover—so the money can remain tax-deferred in the receiving account.
+If the plan is qualified, you can often execute a direct transfer — similar in concept to a rollover — so the money can remain tax-deferred in the receiving account.
 If you’re holding a plan that’s functionally similar to a retirement plan you can roll, your process tends to be paperwork-driven and timing-driven.

 Nonqualified deferred compensation (NQDC) plans are different.
 These are commonly used by executives, physicians, highly compensated employees, and key talent to defer income above qualified plan limits.
 In many NQDC designs, the assets are not “your account” in the same sense that an IRA or 401(k) account is yours.
 They are often part of the employer’s general assets and subject to the employer’s creditors.
 The distribution rules and election deadlines can be strict, and the payout is typically taxable as wages when paid.
 If you’re in this category, “transfer to an annuity” usually means: you receive distributions (taxable), then you invest those net proceeds into a nonqualified annuity to continue tax-deferred growth and build an income plan.
+Our resource on nonqualified annuities covers exactly how this structure works — the LIFO taxation rules, the lack of RMD requirements, and the income design flexibility that makes a nonqualified annuity a natural container for NQDC proceeds.

+If you want a deeper decision framework on what to do after separation or retirement, see what should I do with my deferred comp plan after I retire?
+It breaks down how payout choices interact with taxes and retirement cash-flow planning.
 The biggest practical takeaway: in qualified plans, you’re usually moving the money without taking possession.
 In nonqualified plans, you’re usually planning what happens after the money becomes taxable income.
-Either way, the annuity decision should be designed around income goals, liquidity needs, and timeline—not around a product label.
+Either way, the annuity decision should be designed around income goals, liquidity needs, and timeline — not around a product label.

 What Transfers Are Possible (and What Usually Isn’t)

 People often search “roll over deferred compensation to an annuity” and expect the same rules as a 401(k) rollover.
-Sometimes that’s true—especially when the “deferred compensation plan” is actually a governmental 457(b) or a plan with rollover features.
+Sometimes that’s true — especially when the “deferred compensation plan” is actually a governmental 457(b) or a plan with rollover features.
 But with NQDC, the words “rollover” and “direct transfer” can be misleading because the IRS treatment is generally based on how the plan pays you and when that income becomes taxable.

 Scenario A: Qualified plan that allows a direct rollover.
 If your plan allows a direct transfer to a qualified retirement vehicle, then the cleanest approach is a trustee-to-trustee movement.
 That keeps the funds qualified and avoids accidental withholding.
 The receiving annuity is established as a qualified annuity (funded with qualified dollars).
 In that case, the annuity becomes the new “container” for your qualified funds.
+A deferred annuity with an income rider is a common choice here — it allows the qualified funds to continue growing tax-deferred while building toward a lifetime guaranteed income start date.

-Scenario C: You have multiple plan buckets.
+Scenario C: Multiple plan buckets.
 Many professionals have a mix: a governmental or qualified deferred comp plan plus a separate NQDC plan.
 That’s when planning matters most.
 You might roll the qualified money to a qualified annuity for protection and income, while handling the NQDC distributions in a separate nonqualified annuity for tax-deferred growth on the interest portion going forward.
 The key is not blending plan types incorrectly.

-If you’re comparing rollover mechanics, it can help to read a simple explanation of the concept of a direct rollover here: What is a direct rollover?
+If you’re comparing rollover mechanics, it can help to read a simple explanation of the concept of a direct rollover here: what is a direct rollover?
 That page is useful when you’re checking whether your plan administrator is offering the rollover option you actually want.
+And if your deferred comp plan is tied to education or public service, you may also benefit from understanding how annuity rollover strategies are commonly used in that world: annuity rollover options for teachers.
+Even if you’re not a teacher, the rollover structure and income-design principles are broadly relevant.

 Step-by-Step: How to Transfer a Deferred Compensation Plan to an Annuity